zodac/advent-of-code/README.md

 ## Input Files

-As requested by the creator of Advent of Code, no individual input files are included in this repository.
+As requested by the creator of [Advent of Code](https://adventofcode.com/), no individual input files are included in this repository.
 My specific inputs are included as a git submodule in the `advent-of-code-inputs` directory.
 Feel free to provide your own inputs in that directory.
 Each year's inputs should be placed in a module matching the module name in the source code.
-For example, for **2015, Day 01**, its input should be available at:
+For example, for **2015, Day 01**, its input should be available
-`advent-of-code/advent-of-code-inputs/2015/Day01.txt`.
+at: `advent-of-code/advent-of-code-inputs/2015/day01.txt`.

+I use the [create.sh script](./create.sh) to generate a template for my solution files, and it also retrieves the input for the problem and commits it to the git submodule.
+This requires an environment variable `AOC_COOKIE` to be set, with your own [Advent of Code](https://adventofcode.com/) cookie.

 ## License